Amjad-Khalaf/Inverted-kmers/README.md

 ### Observe more detailed structure of inversions identified
 <br />

-Unlike other methods, this method provides additional insight into the structure of the variation, which is missed by whole-genome alignment approaches.
+This method also provides additional insight into the structure of the variation, which is missed by whole-genome alignment approaches.
 To do this, the `kmer_status_plot.py` will receive the output file from `inversion-id.py` and go through the 31-mers from the beginning of the chromosome to its end.
 For each 100 31-mers, it will calculate the proportion of inverted 31-mers, and will plot this as a line graph.
-This approach clearly shows a large inversion if present, but it also identifies if the inversion has some non-inverted sequences like repeats (or otherwise) that are usually missed out by whole-genome alignment approaches.
+This approach clearly shows a large inversion if present, but it also identifies if the inversion has some non-inverted sequences like repeats (or otherwise) that are usually missed out by genome alignment approaches.

 <br />

 Here is an example of an inversion displayed by this plot.
-Smaller inversions not usually picked up by whole-genome alignment methods are also identified.
+Smaller inversions not usually picked up by genome alignment methods are also identified.

 ![output](https://user-images.githubusercontent.com/92156267/156162889-7cbad62d-027c-4b05-9035-ea29c4bbf5fb.png)